Ramon Humber

-Ramon Humber (born August 10, 1987) is a former American football linebacker.
+Ramon Humber (born August 10, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He attended Champlin Park High School in Brooklyn Park, Minnesota, then played college football for the North Dakota State Bison.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2009.
-He attended Champlin Park High School in Brooklyn Park, Minnesota, then played college football at North Dakota State.

 Professional career

 Indianapolis Colts

 Humber led the Colts with 17 special teams tackles during 2009, and was active on special teams in that season's playoffs and Super Bowl.
 In 2010, he was placed on injured reserve after two games with a broken hand, and was waived from injured reserve on November 9, 2010.

 New Orleans Saints

 The New Orleans Saints signed him on December 1.
 He played in 13 games in 2011.
 In 2012, he was suspended for the first three games of the season for a violation of the NFL substance abuse policy, then restored to the active roster.
+In the 2015 season, he finished with one sack, 47 total tackles, and one pass defended in 14 games.
 On February 8, 2016, Humber was released by the Saints.